hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > For flattery often makes bad dancers vain.

-Chassee.
+Chassée.
 Don't flatter, me, for flattery I disdain.
 >
 > Jem.
 Of that you'll have no reason, to complain.

-### Chassee dances; Jemima imitates.
+### Chassée dances; Jemima imitates.

-> Chassee.
+> Chassée.
 That is the modern fashionable style;
 >
 > Now, miss, begin, I'll tune to you the while.

-### Jemima dances; Chassee surprised and confused.
+### Jemima dances; Chassée surprised and confused.

 > Jem.
 Now, Sir, excuse the liberty I take,
 >